 According to the 2020 census, the City and County of Denver contained 715,522 people and 301,501 households.

-In 2020, during the George Floyd protests, the Stapleton neighborhood was renamed Central Park due to Stapleton's racism.
+During the George Floyd protests in 2020, the Stapleton neighborhood was renamed Central Park due to Stapleton's racism and membership in the Ku Klux Klan.

-In 2021, Denver International Airport was ranked as the 3rd busiest airport in the world with 58.8 million passengers.
+In 2021, Denver International Airport was the 3rd busiest airport in the world with 58.8 million passengers.

 In the 2021 winter season, Denver began the month of December without any snowfall for the first time in history.

-In 2022, the Colorado Mammoth of the National Lacrosse League won a championship.
+In 2022, the Colorado Mammoth of the National Lacrosse League won championships.

-As of the city's 2023 Comprehensive Annual Financial Report, Denver's top employers are reported.
+As of the city's 2023 Comprehensive Annual Financial Report, Denver's top employers are:

-In 2023, the Denver MSA had a gross metropolitan product of $311.9 billion, making it the 18th largest metro economy in the United States.
-The 12-County Denver–Aurora, CO Combined Statistical Area had a GDP of $377.7 billion in 2023, while the broader Front Range had a GDP of $474.6 billion.
+The Denver MSA had a gross metropolitan product of $311.9 billion in 2023, making it the 18th largest metro economy in the United States.

 In 2024, Denver based Ibotta's initial public offering (IPO) was the largest tech IPO in Colorado's history.